BS Degree Program Mission, Educational Objectives & Student Outcomes

 A3.
 Communicate effectively in a variety of professional contexts.

 A4.
-Recognize professional responsibilities and make informed judgements in computing practice based on legal and ethical principles.
+Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles.

 A5.
 Function effectively as a member or leader of a team engaged in activities appropriate to the program’s discipline.